David Bowie London Tour

 Is the tour wheelchair accessible?

-- The tour is not suitable for a wheelchair due to the pavements and uneven surfaces on the route.
+- The tour is not suitable for a wheelchair due to the need to travel on the tube train and uneven surfaces on the route.
 British Sign Language is not provided on the tour.

 Do children need to be accompanied?

-- All people under 18 (i.e. 17 years old and younger) must be accompanied by an adult (aged 18 years or over) on all tour
+- All people under 18 (i.e. 17 years old and younger) must be accompanied by an adult (aged 18 years or over) on all tours

 Is the tour suitable for children?